AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Devbooks prompts for command
+1. DevBooks prompts for command
 2. User inputs the delete tag command with one or more tags to delete
-3. Devbooks deletes all instances of the found tags from every contact
+3. DevBooks deletes all instances of the found tags from every contact
-4. Devbooks shows a success message indicating which tags were deleted
+4. DevBooks shows a success message indicating which tags were deleted
-5. Devbooks displays the updated contact list
+5. DevBooks displays the updated contact list

    Use case ends.